Delicate (Taylor Swift song): Critical reception

-"Delicate" received widespread acclaim from music critics, most of whom commended Swift's songwriting.
+Music critics lauded Swift's songwriting on "Delicate".
 Roisin O'Connor of The Independent described the song as an example of Swift's "most honest and direct songwriting".
 AllMusic's Stephen Thomas Erlewine similarly praised Swift's portrayal of vulnerability as "a necessary exercise" for her to mature as a singer-songwriter.
 Ann Powers writing for NPR called "Delicate" one of Reputation's "most memorable tracks", and described it as a reminder of Swift's songwriting talents in creating personal and relatable songs about her generation's "fashion choices, modes of gossip, dating habits and dreams of a comfortable middle-class life".
 To explain this viewpoint, Powers highlighted the lyrics mentioning Swift's love interest in Nike shoes: "In 21st-century America, 'Nikes' is as evocative a word as 'heartache' or 'promise.'
 Swift understands the heart that beats beneath the brand name."

 Other critics highlighted the song's mellower production and vulnerable sentiment, in contrast to Reputation's heavy electronic production and themes about drama and vengeance.
-Zach Schonfeld of Newsweek complimented "Delicate" for offering a heartfelt atmosphere in contrast with "the bravado and EDM aggression of the opening tracks".
-In a similar vein, Troy Smith from The Plain Dealer called it one of the album's better songs because "Swift keeps the mood light".
+Troy Smith from The Plain Dealer called it one of the album's better songs because "Swift keeps the mood light".
 For Sal Cinquemani from Slant Magazine, the song's blending "scathing self-critique with effervescent pop" offers an enjoyable moment that contrasts with the album's dominant "tired, repetitive EDM tricks".
-Clash editor Shahzaib Hussain criticized Reputation as a pretentious album with excessive lyrics about fame, but praised "Delicate" as one of the tracks that offer emotional honesty.
+Clash's Shahzaib Hussain criticized Reputation as a pretentious album with excessive lyrics about fame, but praised "Delicate" as one of the tracks that offer emotional honesty.
 On a less enthusiastic side, Spin's Jordan Sargent wrote that even though the song is one of Reputation's most honest, it is still "unshackled" from the album's recurring themes of drama and vengeance.
-Sargent, however, noted that production-wise, it contains an "ethereal lusciousness" that hints at "new paths for her to travel".
+Sargent, however, said that the production contains an "ethereal lusciousness" that hints at "new paths for her to travel".

-Retrospectively, critics have considered "Delicate" one of Swift's strongest songs.
-Paste's Jane Song, NME's Hannah Mylrae, and Rolling Stone's Rob Sheffield all lauded the song's depiction of vulnerability in terms of both lyrics and music, specifically through the vocoder effects.
-Sheffield ranked it first on his list of the best songs of 2017: "At heart, 'Delicate' is a story about a girl in her room, hearing an electro-beat that lures her to go seek some scandalous adventures in the city lights.
-In other words, the story of pop music."
-He ranked "Delicate" fourth on his 2021 ranking of all the 199 songs in Swift's discography.
+Music critics have retrospectively considered "Delicate" one of Swift's strongest songs.
+Exclaim!'s Alex Hudson and Megan LaPierre, Paste's Jane Song, NME's Hannah Mylrae, and Rolling Stone's Rob Sheffield all lauded the song's depiction of vulnerability in terms of both lyrics and music, specifically through the vocoder effects.
+Sheffield ranked it first in his list of the best songs of 2017 and placed it at number four on his 2025 ranking of all 274 songs in Swift's discography.
 The song featured on 2018 year-end lists by Slant Magazine (9th), Rolling Stone (12th), and Billboard (35th).
 "Delicate" was one of the award-winning songs at the BMI Pop Awards (2019), and the ASCAP Awards (2019 and 2020).